 Since retirement accounts don’t count toward your EFC, this reallocation of your assets will increase student aid possibilities, while setting you up for a better financial future.

 You should also consider having your child save for retirement from an early age.
 This will also help shield some of your child’s earnings from the EFC.
-And even if you think it’s too much to save a lot for retirement, some of the money could be withdrawn for a down payment on a house.
+And even if you think it’s too early to save a lot for retirement, some of the money could eventually be withdrawn for a down payment on a house.

 Accelerate Other Expenses